 When looking into functional tests, it is typically found that more than 50% of the code is test preparation and setup.
 This means that we attribute more than 50% of test code writing and test execution time to test preparation and setup.
 Additionally, this test setup is the cause of more than 50% of test failures, making it the number one cause of flaky tests.

-To solve this, it is highly recommended to combine an API with functional UI testing.
+To solve this for your banking application testing, it is highly recommended to combine an API with functional UI testing.
 Implementing this can eliminate setup overhead, and allow for the functional tests to stay short, atomic and focused.